• Skip to main content

 Give your money away scam.

 So help me, this happens.
 A person says they are a coin or currency collector.
-They get you talking (mistake #1) Next, you are taking YOUR money out of your pocket. (mistake #2) Ohhh, I have never seen a U.S. one dollar (or 5 or 10).
+They get you talking (mistake #1).
+Next, you are taking YOUR money out of your pocket. (mistake #2) Ohhh, I have never seen a U.S. one-dollar bill (or a 5 or a 10).
 The next thing you are handing them your coins or bills.
 Guess what?
 They are no more coin collectors than I am a driver at Indy.
-They are at the exchange getting local currency before you get to the end of the block.
+They are at the exchange, getting local currency before you reach the end of the block.

 “Feed the Children” scam.